 Before we started the craft, though, I wanted to show the kids some examples of other types of buildings people in Africa live in.
 Because while people do live in houses like that in parts of Africa, even today, they also live in cities like this....

 So I filled up this pinterest page not just with the traditional grass roofed round-houses, but modern houses and other interesting buildings in various African countries (and a few landscapes just for fun).
 I'm so glad I did.
 The kids were fascinated by the variety of houses I showed them--they really loved seeing the different styles.
-I'm really glad we did this because a few of the kids were really surprised to learn that African cities had skyscrapers.
+And a few of the kids were really surprised to learn that African cities had skyscrapers.
 Worldviews were expanded, and that made my day.

 Berber Grain Silos in Tataouine, Tunisia